 Hodgkin’s lymphoma, also known as Hodgkin’s disease, is a type of lymphoma.
-Lymphomas are a group of blood cancers that begin in the lymphatic system.
-This system consists of a network of nodes, organs, and blood vessels throughout the body.
-Hodgkin’s lymphoma develops from these lymphocytes.
+Basically Lymphomas are a group of blood cancers that begin in the lymphatic system, this system consists of a network of nodes, organs, and blood vessels throughout the body.
+So, Hodgkin’s lymphoma develops from these lymphocytes.
 More specifically, they develop into a type of cell called B lymphocytes.
 Hodgkin’s lymphoma may not have any symptoms during the initial stage.
-Some of the common symptoms of Hodgkin’s lymphoma include unexplained fever, loss of weight, persistent cough, reduced appetite, itching, inflammation and abdominal pain.
+Therefore, some of the common symptoms of Hodgkin’s lymphoma include unexplained fever, loss of weight, persistent cough, reduced appetite, itching, inflammation and abdominal pain.

 Introduction of Hodgkin’s Lymphoma

 The symptoms of Hodgkin’s lymphoma are usually non-specific.
-They have many features in common with other diseases, such as colds, flu, other respiratory infections and other types of blood cancer.
-There may be no initial cancer symptoms in the early stages of lymphoma.
+They have many features in common with other diseases, such as colds, flu, other respiratory infections and other types of blood cancer but there may be no initial cancer symptoms in the early stages of lymphoma.

 This lymphoma can cause “B symptoms” such as: